wencyang/network_research/README.md

    netscience.gml: network graph for netscience

-   power.gml: network graph for power grid
+   power.gml: network graph for power grids

 # About stochastic block model
-   stochastic block model is a model for network communities (or call it blocks) detection.
+   stochastic block model is a model for network communities (or blocks) detection.

 1. You need to know the number of communities first, unlike Newman's fast greedy algorithm.
 You can run Newman's fast greedy algorithm several times and calculate the average value as the number of communities.